Teams, tales and tips – a guide to the local game

 Boro made three finals in two years before giving Steve McClaren his first shot as manager.
 A first trophy, the League Cup, arrived in 2004, before a European final in 2006.

-Ten years later, Boro managed to return to the Premier League, the club as essential to the town as the Bloomer-era Transporter Bridge and the revived Teesside riverbank.
+While Boro have spent most of the time since in the second tier, the club remains as essential to the town as the Bloomer-era Transporter Bridge and the revived Teesside riverbank.

 Newcastle Airport is 84km (52 miles) away.
-There is no direct transport link with Middlesbrough – you’ll have to take the Tyne & Wear Metro metro direct to Central Station (every 12min, 25min journey time) or Heworth (30min journey time).
+There is no direct transport link with Middlesbrough – you’ll have to take the Tyne & Wear Metro metro direct to Central Station (every 12mins, 25min journey time) or Heworth (30min journey time).
 A single ticket from the airport to Middlesbrough from thetrainline.com is £15, whether with one change at Heworth or two, at Newcastle Central and Darlington.
 Allow 2hrs.
 Boro Taxis (see above) quote £50 from Newcastle Airport to Middlesbrough.

 Several local bus companies operate around Middlesbrough – see Connect Tees Valley for times and prices.

-Also a short walk from the Riverside, 200 metres from the train station, the former Thistle was taken over by Jurys Inn in 2015.
-The largest hotel in town, it has as spa, gym, bar and restaurant.
+Also a short walk from the Riverside, 200 metres from the train station, the Jurys Inn is the largest hotel in town, with a spa, heated pool, gym, bar and restaurant.

-Many other major chains have moved into Middlesbrough.
-Opposite the main hospital, close to James Cook rail station with quick links and bus lines to town, the Premier Inn Middlesbrough Central South is an affordable and convenient option – its sister operation on the north bank of the Tees by the Barrage waterpark is ten-minute bus ride to town from the stop on the A19 flyover.
+Other major chains have moved into Middlesbrough.
+Opposite the main hospital, close to James Cook rail station with quick links and bus lines to town, the Premier Inn Middlesbrough Central South is an affordable and convenient option – its sister operation on the north bank of the Tees by the Barrage waterpark is a ten-minute bus ride to town from the stop on the A19 flyover.